itlackey/articles/posts/automate-your-change-log-with-changeish.md

 curl -fsSL https://raw.githubusercontent.com/itlackey/changeish/main/install.sh | sh
 ```

-This will fetch the `changes.sh` Bash script along with its companion prompt file, `changelog_prompt.md`, and set the proper execute permission on the script.
-(Feel free to place them in a directory that's on your $PATH if you want to use changeish globally across projects.)
+This will fetch the `changesish` Bash script along with its companion prompt file, `changelog_prompt.md`.
+The script is placed into your $PATH, and the template is dropped in the current folder.

 ## Using changeish for Your Project